aid-lo/node-instant-http/README.md

 ## Future

+I want this module to be as configurable as possible.

+- Make https/ssl optional.
+- Make bcrypt-test optional.
 - Instruct Node to limit memory usage for low memory environments.
 - Configure www and trailing slash enforcement policy on a per-domain basis.
   *Currently enforces no www and no trailing slash.*
+- Configurable multithreading.
+  *Currently uses one or all threads dependent on NODE_ENV.*
+- Reduce number of dependencies.